E.T. (character): Reception and legacy

-Like the film, the character of E.T. has been widely acclaimed by critics and audiences alike, who praised him for his child-like nature, sympathetic personality, originality in appearance and voice design, and his human-like emotions.
+Like the film, the character of E.T. has been acclaimed by critics, who praised him for his child-like nature, sympathetic personality, originality in appearance and voice design, and his human-like emotions.
 The character's catchphrase "E.T. phone home" was ranked 15th on AFI's 100 Years...100 Movie Quotes list, and 48th on Premieres top movie quote list.
 In 2007, a waxwork of E.T. was put on display at various Madame Tussauds locations worldwide.
-In 2023, Comic Book Resources ranked E.T. at number 2 on its list of the "Most Iconic Characters From Steven Spielberg Films," writing "Despite being nothing more than an animatronic puppet behind the scenes, E.T. is one of the most beloved and recognizable characters from Steven Spielberg's vast filmography.
+In 2023, Comic Book Resources ranked E.T. at number 2 on its list of the "Most Iconic Characters From Steven Spielberg Films", writing "Despite being nothing more than an animatronic puppet behind the scenes, E.T. is one of the most beloved and recognizable characters from Steven Spielberg's vast filmography.
 The extra-terrestrial's limited speech doesn't stop him from immediately endearing himself to audiences with his sweet personality and healing touch."
 The Washington Post credited "some of the movie's remarkable success [...] to E.T. himself" writing "He remains one of the most soulful, expressive special effects ever conceived...E.T. has personality and character and emotion, and he moves like a living thing."